CLSherrod/clsherrod.github.io/_pages/books.md

 title: My Books
 permalink: /books/
 ---
-These are my books that are still on the market.

 ## Hiring Virtual Workers For Small Business
 I wrote this book to share my hiring process that I’ve developed since 2000 when I hired my first assistant.